flaneurette/tiny-shop/README.md

 # Installation

-- Download or clone the package and upload it to your server.
-Unzip it, and run the install.php file to check for requirements.
+1. Download or clone the package and upload it to your server.
+Unzip it.
+2. Edit: class.Shop.php and a master password at function: PWD(); this password is required to encrypt JSON fields.
+If you do not want encryption, leave it as is.
+3. Run the install.php file to check for requirements, and follow the installation process.

 Optional:
 - edit: /inventory/site.json for site configurations.